MichaelLarocca/blog-michael-jude-larocca/posts/2025/10-25/javascript-game-timing-how-independent-intervals-can-cause-missed-collisions.md

 ---

 ###### *Are you now confident in implementing robust collision detection in JavaScript games?
 Have you encountered other timing or state management challenges in your own projects?
-Please share the article and comment*
+Please share the article and comment!*

 ---